pro100qwash/Crypto-converter/README.md

 Make sure Python 3.7 or higher is installed.

-Clone the repository:
+!!!Clone the repository:

 git clone https://github.com/yourusername/currency-exchange-app.git

 cd currency-exchange-app

-Run the application:
+!!!Run the application:

 python main.py

 🛠 Code Structure

 ExchangeBase

 Handles storage and retrieval of exchange history and statistical calculations.

 CryptoCurrencyExchange

 Inherits ExchangeBase.
 Responsible for interacting with the Binance API and calculating conversion rates.

 CurrencyExchangeApp

 The Tkinter GUI class.
 Handles all user input, output, and interaction.

 exchange_history.json

 Stores local history of all conversions made via the app.

 📊 Features

 ✅ Real-time cryptocurrency conversion using Binance.

 ✅ Conversion history saved locally to JSON.